bulwark-crypto/carver-blockchain-framework/README.md

 ## app/carverUser - Frontend User Logic (In-Memory)

-All *INCOMING* events from socket.io are processed in **app/api/publicState** context.
+All *INCOMING* events from socket.io are processed in this context.
 This context manages the state of the connected user and all user-related **widgets/** contexts.

 ## widgets/ - Frontend User Widgets (In-Memory)